cyberkni/FolgertechManuals/2020i3/README.md

 2\.
 Get out your calipers or ruler and separate screws into different piles based on size (believe us, it makes things much easier).

+3\.
+Find your 16 Gauge Red and Black wire, and cut two 240mm lengths from each, so you have 2x black 240mm sections, 2x red 240mm sections and one each of the long remaining section of red and black (about a meter long).

 TODO: INSERT IMAGE

 ### 1. Assemble Bottom Half Of Main Frame